Commitment + Clinical Leadership = Better Outcomes

 According to Medical News Today, scientists believe brain freeze headaches are caused by the rapid constriction of blood vessels in the palette.
 This happens because your capillaries, which are branches of blood vessels, are narrowed when exposed to colder foods.

-When your capillaries narrow, the amount of blood flowing to your brain changes, thus causing a headache.
+When your capillaries narrow as a survival reflex, the amount of blood flowing to your brain changes, thus causing a headache.
 That means your brain freeze headache is a result of the change in blood flow.

-When your palette is warmed, you stop having a brain freeze headache because your capillaries expand.
-It’s believed that the fast-paced changes cause your blood vessels to widen and your nerves to react.
+When your palette is warmed, you will stop having a brain freeze headache because your capillaries expand.
+It’s believed that the fast-paced changes cause your nerves to react, and the blood vessels will widen.

 How to Lessen Brain Freeze

 No one likes the feeling of a brain freeze headache, but some people are more prone to them.
-For example, if you have migraines, you’re more likely to experience brain freeze.
+For example, if you have migraines, you’re more likely to experience brain freeze when eating cold food.
 This is because they both occur in the same spot on the head.

 If you end up with brain freeze, warming the palette will cause the headache to go away faster.
 Some ways you can do this are:

 • Drink warm water.
-This will remove the cold feeling from your mouth and replace it with warmth.
+This will remove the coldness from your mouth and replace it with warmth.

-• Remove the cold food.
-Don’t keep eating your ice cream or drinking your slushy – remove it so your palette can be exposed to warm air.
+• Remove the cold food from your mouth.
+Don’t keep eating your ice cream or drinking your slushy – remove it from your mouth so that way your palette can be exposed to warm air.

 • Press your thumb or tip of your finger against the roof of your mouth.
 This can help draw heat to your pallet and alleviate the cold feeling.